Ben-Schneider-code/COMP3040A3/readme.md

 # **Manitoba Event Planner**

 ## **API Description**
-This is a REST API that provides resources to help Manitobians plan their events.
-This API allows Manitobians to obtain information about the weather and the venue where they are holding their event.
+This is a REST API that provides resources to help Manitobans plan their events.
+This API allows Manitobans to obtain information about the weather and the venue where they are holding their event.

 ## **Endpoints**

 ### **Weather**
-This endpoint represents the weather in Manitobian cities.
+This endpoint represents the weather in Manitoban cities.

 **Parameters**
 - **city** : the name of the city about which the user wants the weather information.